2 members of secretive sect plead guilty to fraud charges

 Both men were released on $200,000 unsecured bonds.
 Jerry Gross was ordered to forfeit $43,036 that prosecutors said was obtained illegally, while his son agreed to forfeit $38,034.
 They surrendered their passports and were ordered to give up any guns they have.
 They also were instructed not to discuss the case.

-One of those former members, Randy Fields, had told the AP that his construction company faced potential ruin during the struggling economy, so he pleaded with church leaders to reduce the amount of money he was required to contribute every week.
+Former church member Randy Fields told the AP that his construction company faced potential ruin during the struggling economy, so he pleaded with church leaders to reduce the amount of money he was required to contribute every week.

 Fields said church founder Jane Whaley proposed a plan that would allow him to continue contributing at least 10 percent of his income to the church while helping his company survive: He would file fraudulent unemployment claims on behalf of his employees.